 You are here

-Cedefop maintains this website to enhance public access to information about its initiatives and European Union policies in general.
+Cedefop (the European Centre for the Development of Vocational Training) maintains this website to enhance public access to information about its initiatives and European Union policies in general.
 Our goal is to keep this information timely and accurate.
 If errors are brought to our attention, we will try to correct them.

 However Cedefop accepts no responsibility or liability whatsoever with regard to the information on this site.